LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 As always, you should first try to accomplish the most stripped-down, barebones task possible, and then move on to adding additional fanciness in small increments.

 With that in mind, your first task is to scrawl a basic rudimentary message on the wall.
-Recall that there are only two pieces of info that Slack absoultely requires:
+Recall that there are only two pieces of info that Slack absolutely requires:

 * the name of the channel
 * the text of the message